ethereum/ethereum-org-website/src/content/about/product-designer/index.md

 ## Our background

 The Ethereum Foundation (EF) is a global non-profit organization dedicated to supporting Ethereum and related technologies.
 Our mission is to do what is best for Ethereum’s long-term success.
-Our role is to allocate resources to critical projects, to be a valued voice within the Ethereum ecosystem, and to advocate for Ethereum to the outside world.
+Our role is to allocate resources to critical projects, be a valued voice within the Ethereum ecosystem, and advocate for Ethereum to the outside world.

 ## Your mission